ValKmjolnir/Brainfuck-interpreter/README.md

 # Brainfuckshell
-A Brainfuck running place wriiten by C
+A Brainfuck running place written by C